amazon-braket/amazon-braket-sdk-python/README.md

 The Amazon Braket Python SDK is an open source library that provides a framework that you can use to interact with quantum computing hardware devices through Amazon Braket.

+**Important**

+If you **Star** or **Watch** this repository, other users that have access to this repository are able to see your user name in the list of watchers.
+If you want to remain anonymous, you should not Watch or Star this repository, nor post any comments or submit a pull request.

 ## Prerequisites
 Before you begin working with the Amazon Braket SDK, make sure that you've installed or configured the following prerequisites.